11 Features Every eCommerce Site Needs in 2019

-There’s nothing worse than wanting to purchase something online and hitting an ecommerce site that is confusing, slow, or flat out doesn’t work.
-At ATAK, we’ve seen our fair share of frustrating ecommerce sites, but usually the fixes are really simple.
-If you’re kicking off your own ecommerce website, we can help you avoid some common mistakes.
-Here are the 12 most obvious features your 2018 ecommerce site absolutely needs.
+There’s nothing worse than wanting to purchase something online and hitting an eCommerce site that is confusing, slow, or flat out doesn’t work.
+At ATAK, we’ve seen our fair share of frustrating eCommerce sites, but usually, the fixes are really simple.
+If you’re kicking off your own eCommerce website, we can help you avoid some common mistakes.
+Here are the 11 most obvious features your 2019 eCommerce site absolutely needs.

 1. Easy to Use